A break up is a terrible, confusing, traumatic experience.

 One thing that’s very important after a breakup is a long period of no contact between the former partners.
 I recommend at least thirty days of silence, during which there’s no writing, calling, emailing, texting, nothing.

 That period of silence helps you get your head screwed on straight again.
-It gives a chance for all the toxic emotions of the breakup to cool or boil away, leaving you a bit more clear headed when it comes to thinking about your future.
+It gives a chance for all the toxic emotions of the breakup to fade away, leaving you a bit more clear headed when it comes to thinking about your future.

 Some people come out of this quiet period determined to get back together with their ex.
 That’s fine, so long as they understand the odds.